Taking the right steps: £130m investment plan to transform Merseyside Police stations

 Read more about Jane's response to the consultation here.

-Read the full consultation report
+Read the full consultation report which includes the final estates strategy (appendix 2).

 Prior to these proposals being launched in October 2014, a report was prepared for the Police and Crime Panel to keep them updated on the progress of the strategy: